davidrayoussef/funcifyr/README.md

-F.mapify() // runs a callback on an unmappable collection F.morethanify() // tests for values more than x F.orify() // runs 2 functions on arg, returns true if either true F.pipeify() // runs a function on passed-in results of another F.randomify() // returns random integer
+F.mapify() // runs a callback on an unmappable collection F.morethanify() // tests for values more than x F.orify() // runs 2 functions on arg, returns true if either true F.partialify() // a more general-purpose currify F.pipeify() // runs a function on passed-in results of another F.randomify() // returns random integer
-F.repeatify() // repeats a string a number of times F.schonfinkelify() // a more general-purpose currify F.styleify() // creates style objects to style HTML elements inline F.thenify() // creates sequence of chainable actions F.uniqify() // removes duplicates
+F.repeatify() // repeats a string a number of times F.styleify() // creates style objects to style HTML elements inline F.thenify() // creates sequence of chainable actions F.uniqify() // removes duplicates